-Claim: A soccer team advanced in a cup match by deliberately scoring against itself.
+Claim: A soccer team advanced in a cup match by deliberately scoring a goal against their own side.

 Example:[Collected via e-mail, 2000]